cmungall/owljs/README.md

 # Getting started

 You can use the pre-packaged scripts without any knowledge of the API.
-For more advanced hacking, you can use the REPL.
-For the adventurous, you can use the owl.js API to build server-side javascript applications.
+For more interactive hacking, you can use the REPL.
+Custom scripts can be built using the the owl.js API.

 ## Running Scripts